-Definitely, My banking relationship with BPI has made a worthwhile difference in my life.
-I've managed to overcome my financial challenges with their help.
-My two eldest sons, based in the UAE, also maintain BPI accounts, one of which they use regularly for remittances too.
-Meanwhile, my two youngest sons also have BPI accounts, and it is where I regularly deposit their educational expenses when I am in the US.
+My banking relationship with the Bank has made a worthwhile difference in my life.
+I've managed to achieve my personal goals, particularly now in investing, which I enjoy a lot.
+My two eldest sons, who are based in the UAE, also maintain BPI accounts, one of which they use regularly for remittances.
+Meanwhile, my two youngest sons also have BPI accounts, and it is where I deposited their educational expenses when I was staying in the US.